pandallel/quilt/docs/src/features/materials/material.md

   Given a file exists but can't be accessed
   When Quilt tries to process it
   Then it will:
-    * Skip the inaccessible file
+    * Mark the file as Error
+    * Record the access error
     * Continue processing other files
-    * Record the access error
     * Include this in its processing report

 Scenario: File System Issues